 - 1930’s – The general atmosphere changed with the onset of the Great Depression.
 Times Square acquired a reputation as a dangerous neighborhood in the following decades.

-- Mid-1990s – Rudolph Giuliani led an effort to clean up the area, increasing security, closing pornographic theaters, pressuring undesirables to relocate, and opening more tourist-friendly attractions and upscale establishments.
+- Mid-1990s – Rudolph Giuliani led an effort to clean up the area, increasing security, closing theaters for adults, pressuring undesirables to relocate, and opening more tourist-friendly attractions and upscale establishments.

 2001 – The Duffy Statue and the square were listed on the National Register of Historic Places.